MuhammedAkcin/MY-DEVOPS/hands-on/Jenkins/jenkins-01-installing jenkins/README.md

 # Hands-on Jenkins-01 : Installing Jenkins on Amazon Linux 2 EC2 Instance

-Purpose of the this hands-on training is to learn how to install Jenkins Server on Amazon Linux 2 EC2 instance and build simple jobs.
+Purpose of the this hands-on training is to learn how to install Jenkins Server on Amazon Linux 2 EC2 instance and build simple jobs

 ## Learning Outcomes

 At the end of the this hands-on training, students will be able to;

-- install and configure Jenkins Server on Amazon Linux 2 EC2 instance using `yum` repo.
+- install and configure Jenkins Server on Amazon Linux 2 EC2 instance using `yum` repo

 - install plugins